PrestaShop/docs/themes/prologue/coding-standards.rst

 General code guideline
 ~~~~~~~~~~~~~~~~~~~~~~

-Intend with spaces for every language (PHP, HTML, CSS, etc.): 4 spaces for PHP files, 2 spaces for all other filetypes.
+Indent with spaces for every language (PHP, HTML, CSS, etc.): 4 spaces for PHP files, 2 spaces for all other filetypes.

 Use our `.editorconfig file <http://editorconfig.org/>`_  in order to easily configure your editor: https://github.com/PrestaShop/PrestaShop/blob/develop/.editorconfig